surfiniaburger/modular-metacog-swarm-v3/KAGGLE_GRANT_DRAFT.md

 - **Section 7.7 (Metacognition):** Direct measurement of Type-2 awareness.
 - **Section 7.8.5 (Conflict Resolution):** Evaluating belief-updating under adversarial pressure.

-### 6. Preliminary Results: The "Gemini 3 Paradox"
+### 6. Preliminary Results: The "Gemini 3.1 Pro Paradox"
 Recent 1,030-trial evaluations have exposed a profound discovery we call the **Metacognitive Chasm**:
 - **The Harmonious Sage**: **Gemini 3 Flash Preview** achieved a near-perfect **M-Ratio of 1.018** in standard coding tasks (Tier 2).
 - **The Total Collapse**: The moment adversarial pressure is applied (Tier 3), its metacognitive awareness collapses to **0.000**.
 Its internal monitor is "Adversarially Fragile."